Is this water safe to drink? Probably not, but it will be if you're carrying a water purifier on your backpacking trip.

 Your best approach is to filter the water to remove as much as possible and then to purify it to kill anything that made it past the filter.

-Even with the best water filter and best water purifier you still won’t be removing heavy metals like chromium or lead so choose your water source carefully
+Even with the best water filter and purifier you still won’t be removing heavy metals like chromium or lead so choose your source carefully

 Chemically Contaminated Water vs. Particulates